umang52/myToken/README.md

-Token Smart Contract
+# Token Smart Contract

-Overview
+## Overview

-This Solidity smart contract lets you create (mint) and destroy (burn) tokens.
-It tracks token balances and manages the total supply.
+Token is a Solidity smart contract designed for creating and managing tokens on the Ethereum blockchain.
+It supports functionalities such as minting and burning tokens to adjust the total supply.
+The contract includes public variables for token details, a mapping for balance tracking, and methods for supply management.

+## Features
+- **Token Creation**: Mint new tokens to increase the total supply.
+- **Token Destruction**: Burn tokens to decrease the total supply.
+- **Balance Tracking**: Maintain and update token balances for addresses.
+- **Ethereum Compatibility**: Designed for deployment on Ethereum blockchain networks.

-Getting Started
+## Getting Started
+To deploy and interact with this contract:
+1. Clone the repository locally or download the `Token.sol` file.

-Use Remix, an online Solidity IDE, to run this contract:
+2. Use Remix, an online Solidity IDE, to compile and deploy the contract.

-    Create a New File:
-        Click "+" in Remix.
-        Save as MyToken.sol.
-        Paste the contract code.

-    Compile the Code:
-        Go to "Solidity Compiler" tab.
-        Set compiler to "0.8.18".
-        Click "Compile MyToken.sol".

-    Deploy the Contract:
-        Open "Deploy & Run Transactions" tab.
-        Select "MyToken" from the dropdown.
-        Click "Deploy".

-    Interact with the Contract:
+3. Interact with the deployed contract to mint or burn tokens using Remix's interface.

-        To mint tokens, enter the address and amount, then call mint.
-        To burn tokens, enter the address and amount, then call burn.
+## Contributing

+Feel free to fork this repository, contribute changes, and submit pull requests.
+For major changes, please open an issue first to discuss what you would like to change.

-Authors
+## Authors

 Umang Bhardwaj
-License

-MIT License
+##License

+This project is licensed under the MIT License - see the LICENSE file for details.